+Pre-requisite

-- Pre-requisites are CUCO001 and CLAD001 - Pre-requisite is CEPC001
+Pre-requisite is CEPC001

 Students are placed in either ACEN001 or ACCO001 based on their level of English.
 Students enrolled in ACEN001 in the first semester of their course must successfully complete the subject before progression into further subjects.